kedacore/keda-docs/content/docs/2.7/operate/cluster.md

 ## Certificates used by KEDA Metrics Server

-By default KEDA Metrics Server uses self signed certificates while communicating with Kubernetes API Server.
+By default, KEDA Metrics Server uses self signed certificates while communicating with Kubernetes API Server.
 It is recommended to provide own (trusted) certificates instead.

 Certificates and CA bundle can be referenced in `args` section in KEDA Metrics Server Deployment: